Scattering and dynamical capture of two black holes: synergies between numerical and analytical methods: Numerical relativity simulations

 We repeat this analysis for different energies, considering in total five values in the range $E_0 \in [1.011, 1.051]\,M$.
 The corresponding $p_\varphi^*$, with associated error bars, are reported in Fig.~\ref{fig:transition_fit}.
 In the same figure, we also report the fit of the scattering-merger transition recently proposed in Ref.~\cite{kankani:2024may} (red).
 The latter is performed using energies up to $E=1.1\,M$, and assuming the ansatz \be p_\varphi^*(\hat{E}) = \frac{a \hat{E}^2 +b \hat{E} + c}{\hat{E}-1}, \ee where the coefficients are $(a_K, b_K, c_K)= (15.4932, -27.0216, 11.5292)$ (note that here we use $p_\varphi$ rather than $L$, so that the coefficients of Ref.~\cite{kankani:2024may} are $\nu$-rescaled here).
 We use our simulations to perform a similar fit.
-However, our five datapoints approximately lay on a line, so that regressing them using the ansatz of Eq.~\eqref{eq:kankani_ansatz} would provide a fit that could not be safely extrapolated to higher energies (gray in Fig.~\ref{fig:transition_fit}).
-While a linear fit is a more natural choice (blue in Fig.~\ref{fig:transition_fit}), the linear regression would certainly fail for energies close to the parabolic limit.
-We thus proceed as follows: i) we perform a linear fit, ii) we fix the $a$-parameter of Eq.~\eqref{eq:kankani_ansatz} with the angular coefficient found with the linear regression, iii) we fit the two remaining parameters, $\lbrace b, c \rbrace$, using the ansatz Eq.~\eqref{eq:kankani_ansatz}.
-The final result is shown in orange in Fig.~\ref{fig:transition_fit}, together with the corresponding $95\%$ confidence interval.
-While our fit and, in particular, the quadratic coefficient $a=15.37\pm0.81$, are compatible with the results of Ref.~\cite{kankani:2024may}, our scattering-merger transition is systematically shifted at slightly higher angular momenta for $E\gtrsim 1.01$.
-Moreover, the fit proposed by the authors of Ref.~\cite{kankani:2024may} predicts $p_\varphi^* = 4.767$ for $\hat{E}=1.05079$, the highest energy considered in this work, while from our numerical data we have $p_\varphi^*= 4.830\pm0.025$.
-The small discrepancies might be linked to the different methods employed to compute the fluxes from $\psi_4$, that are used to estimate the energy after the first encounter, i.e. the quantity that dictates the final state of the system (bound or unbound).
-Indeed, Ref.~\cite{kankani:2024may} uses, for initially unbound configurations, a time-domain integration for $\psi_4$ extracted at $R=140\,M$, while we use an FFI applied to the Weyl scalar extracted at $R=100\,M$.
-Number of multipoles considered and resolutions employed might also play a role in this discrepancy.
-Finally, notice that our simulations start from an initial separation $D\sim 100\,M$, while the ones considered in Ref.~\cite{kankani:2024may} start from $D = 60\,M$, where the effects of the junk radiation might be more relevant.
-However, the fit of Ref.~\cite{kankani:2024may} lays within our $95\%$ confidence interval.
+However, our five datapoints approximately lay on a line, so that directly regressing them using the ansatz of Eq.~\eqref{eq:kankani_ansatz} would provide a fit that could not be safely extrapolated to higher energies (gray in Fig.~\ref{fig:transition_fit}).
+While a linear fit is a more natural choice (blue in Fig.~\ref{fig:transition_fit}), this linear regression would certainly fail for energies close to the parabolic limit.
+We thus proceed as follows.
+We map the energies $\hat{E}\in[1, \hat{E}_0^{\rm max}]$ and the angular momenta $p_\varphi\in [p_\varphi^{0,\min}, p_\varphi^{0,\max}]$ in the interval $[0,1]$ with a linear rescaling.
+We then determine the angular coefficient $\bar{a}_l$ with a linear regression, and subsequently perform a fit with the ansatz $y = (\bar{a}_l x^2 + \bar{b} x + \bar{c})/x$.
+Inverting the linear rescaling, we obtain a relation $p_\varphi^*(\hat{E})$ equivalent to Eq.~\eqref{eq:kankani_ansatz}.
+The coefficients found with this procedure are $\left( a,b,c \right) = \left( 15.3746, -26.7257, 11.3514\right)$.
+The final result is also reported in orange in Fig.~\ref{fig:transition_fit}, together with the corresponding $95\%$ confidence interval.
+The latter shows that our fit is compatible with the result of Ref.~\cite{kankani:2024may}.